 Five hundred prisoners occupied a 45 foot by 30-foothold and were fed once or twice a day.
 The hold was extremely hot and men suffered from heat prostration.
 Eight or nine men died and a number of other men went insane.
 The Japanese threatened to kill the POWs if they didn’t stop the insane from screaming.
 To do this, the sane POWs strangled those who were out of their minds or hit them with canteens.

 The POWs were put in a hold which had hemp in it.
-They quickly discovered that below the hemp was bags of sugar and canned tomatoes which they helped themselves to.
-After arriving at Moji on January 30, the POWs were marched to a schoolhouse, but when they arrived, the Japanese made them strip off their clothing in the cold before entering it.
+They quickly discovered that below the hemp were bags of sugar and canned tomatoes which they helped themselves to.
+The ship sailed on January 25 and arrived in Moji on January 30.
+Once on the docks, they were left there all day in the cold.
+Two POWs would develop pneumonia and later die.
+The POWs were finally marched to a schoolhouse, but when they arrived, the Japanese made them strip off their clothing in the cold before entering it.
 This was done because they were infested with lice and were going to be deloused.

+On August 19, the train that ran past the camp actually stopped.
+This was the first time it had ever stopped.
+As the POWs watched, through the holes in the fence, a man in a khaki uniform got off the train and began to walk toward the camp.
+He yelled to the guards to open the gate but when they did not move, the POWs opened it.
+He looked at them and said, “What are you doing?
+Don’t you know the war is over?”
+Japan has surrendered.”
+With that news, the POWs began to cheer.
+The cloud they saw one morning was from the bomb dropped on Nagasaki.
+The prisoners decided that they were going to test this information.
 The guards were standing nearby, but their guns were leaning against a building.
 The POWs rushed the guns and so did the guards.
 After a short struggle, the guards let go of the guns and left.
 To the POW’s this was the first proof that the war was over.
 When the Japanese gave the POWs beer, they knew the war was over.
 On August 19, the camp commandant officially told them the war had ended.
-When American planes appeared and started to drop them supplies, the prisoners’ belief was confirmed.
+When American planes appeared and started to drop supplies, the prisoners’ belief was confirmed.

-Abel and the other men decided to take the parachutes from the planes and had a Japanese tailor-make the flags of their countries.
+Abel and the other men decided to take the parachutes from the planes and had a Japanese tailor-make the parachutes into the flags of their countries.
 They next collected instruments and played the national anthems of each of the countries as they raised the flags.

 On September 10, 1945, the POWs made contact with American troops.
 It is believed he and the other POWs were sent to either Tokyo 4 or 5 to await transport to the Philippines.
-Abel was next sent to Yokohama, Japan, to be deloused, to shower, and to receive new clothes before he returned to the Philippines for medical treatment.
+Abel was next sent to Yokohama, Japan, to be deloused, to shower, and to receive new clothes.
+They then received medical examination on the U.S.N.H.S.
+Benevolence before he was returned to the Philippines for medical treatment.